Arun-hn/Docker_1/README.md

-demo app - developing with Docker
+Demo app - Developing with Docker

 This demo app shows a simple user profile app set up using
 - index.html with pure js and css styles